os-js/manual.os-js.org/src/tutorial/bus/README.md

 bus.emit('greeet', 'world');
 ```

-## Example
+## Advanced Example

-Here's an example using a factory-style approach for creating windows that share a Bus.

-You can use this for inter-window-commication or just a sentralized event handler:
+In this example, we'll set up a sentralized event bus that handles our application features.

+This bus will also proxy events to windows and handle inter-window-communication.

+It also uses a window factory to share the bus:

 ![Example](example.png)